-The Certificate in Clinical and Translational Science (CCTS) provides educational enrichment and an increased awareness of expanding opportunities in translational science, a discipline focused on moving biomedical discovery into application in the healthcare arena.
+The Certificate in Clinical and Translational Science (CCTS) provides educational enrichment and an increased awareness of expanding opportunities in translational science, a discipline focused on moving biomedical discovery into application in the health care arena.

 Translational science requires team-based interdisciplinary approaches to advance research-generated discoveries into clinical trials and facilitate adoption of best practices in a clinical and community setting.

-Translational science investigators understand the principles involved in foundational research and how such studies relate to epidemiology, behavioral medicine and patient-oriented research.
+Translational science investigators understand the principles involved in foundational research and how such studies relate to epidemiology, behavioral medicine, and patient-oriented research.

-Participation in the innovative Clinical and Translational Science Certificate will provide motivated undergraduates an opportunity to connect their research activities to translational science and begin their training in this important discipline.
+Participation in the innovative Clinical and Translational Science certificate will provide motivated undergraduates an opportunity to connect their research activities to translational science and begin their training in this important discipline.

 The Certificate in Clinical and Translational Science is presented by the Institute for Clinical and Translation Science and Iowa Biosciences Academy.